alainschmutz/KafkaTechBier/01_Exercise/README.md

 ```

 You can now switch over to the producer terminal, produce some data, switch to the consumer terminal and see that data is going to be processed.
 Also you can check the data of the topics by using the Kafka UI.

+_Info: Console consumer can be stopped by pressing CTRL + C_

 **Browse the Kafka UI**